Leah—The Mother of the Covenant Nation

 And he also went into Rachel, and he also loved Rachel more than Leah.
 And he served with Lavan still another seven years.
 And Yehovah saw that Leah was hated, and He opened her womb, but Rachel was barren.
 (Gen 29:30-31)

 And he cohabited with Rachel more, and he loved Rachel more than Leah.
-And served with him yet seven other years.
 (Gen 29:30)

-It is thus made obvious that Ya’akov loved Leah, but he loved Rachel more.
+It is thus made obvious that Ya’akov loved Rachel, but he also loved Leah.
 Although this may appear surprising, this conclusion follows naturally from the plain words of the text.

 And Leah conceived and bore a son, and she called his name Re’uven, for she said, “For Yehovah has looked on my affliction, because now my husband is going to love me”.
 (Gen 29:32)